Hannibal–LaGrange University

 Hannibal–LaGrange University (HLGU), formerly Hannibal–LaGrange College, is a private Christian university in Hannibal, Missouri, United States.
 It is affiliated with the Missouri Baptist Convention, which is part of the Southern Baptist Convention.
-As of 2022, 494 students are enrolled, and 29 majors are offered.
+As of 2024, 499 students are enrolled (452 undergraduate and 47 graduate), and 29 majors are offered.
 The university is accredited by the Higher Learning Commission.